Jacob-C-Smith/gxport/README.md

 # GXPort
- GXPort is an export script for Blender that creates G10 files.
+ GXPort (G10 export) is a Blender Addon which exports a Blender scene to assets that are readable by a G10 client.